-Instead, on Thursday, April, 1, 2004, Counsel was informed by Ms. Bavilla that

-Corrections was going to obtain an involuntary medication order against her following a "Due Process Hearing," the following Monday, April 5, 2004, at 8:30 a.m.
-This resulted in a letter from Counsel to Corrections, in which he indicated he believed the procedures being employed violated Ms. Bavilla's constitutional rights, suggested Corrections consult with its counsel to review compliance with constitutional requirements and moved for a one week continuance to allow for preparation of a defense.
+Instead, on Thursday, April, 1, 2004, Counsel was informed by Ms. Bavilla that Corrections was going to obtain an involuntary medication order against her folowing a "Due Process Hearing,"4 the following Monday, April 5, 2004, at 8:30 a.m.
+This resulted in a letter from Counsel to Corrections,5 in which he indicated he believed the procedures being employed violated Ms. Bavilla's constitutional rights, suggested Corrections consult with its counsel to review compliance with constitutional requirements and moved for a one week continuance to allow for preparation of a defense.

-The Alaska Department of Law, among other things, denied the requested continuance.4 At this point, which was after the close of business on Thursday, April 1, 2004, Counsel still did not have any knowledge of the grounds for seeking the forced drugging order, including no notice of any witnesses or other evidence Corrections intended to rely upon.
+The Alaska Department of Law, among other things, denied the requested continuance.6 At this point, which was after the close of business on Thursday, April 1, 2004, Counsel still did not have any knowledge of the grounds for seeking the forced drugging order, including no notice of any witnesses or other evidence Corrections intended to rely upon.

-Approximately 9:00 a.m., the following morning, Friday, April 2, 2004, a complaint and the temporary restraining order application was served upon counsel for Corrections and filed with this court, commencing this action.
-At approximately 4:00 p.m., Counsel was notified by the Superior Court Judge's clerk that the TRO Motion had been denied.5
+Approximately 9:00 a.m., the following morning, Friday, April 2, 2004, a complaint and a temporary restraining order application was served upon counsel for Corrections and filed with this court, commencing this action.
+At approximately 4:00